influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 The `sigma` based alert above can also be adapted for working with batch data.
 Play around and get comfortable with updating, testing, and running tasks in Kapacitor.

-## Loading Tasks with the Kapacitor daemon
+## Loading tasks with the Kapacitor daemon

-It is also possible to save TICKscripts in a _load_ directory declared in `kapacitor.conf`.
-In this way tasks and task templates can be loaded and enabled directly with the Kapacitor daemon, when it boots.
-Such scripts must include the database and retention policy declaration `dbrp`.
+To load and enable tasks and task templates directly with the Kapacitor daemon when it boots, save TICKscripts in a _load_ directory specified in `kapacitor.conf`.
+TICKscripts must include the database and retention policy declaration `dbrp`.

-For more information see the [Load Directory](/kapacitor/v1.5/guides/load_directory/) guide.
+For more information, see [Load Directory](/kapacitor/v1.5/guides/load_directory/).

 ### What's next?